ibrahimmlk/AI-Fact-Checker/README.md

 ## Extending the Project

-1. **Source credibility scoring** — integrate domain authority APIs or a known-bias database (e.g., AllSides, Media Bias/Fact Check) to weight source quality in confidence calculations
+1. **Source credibility scoring**: integrate domain authority APIs or a known-bias database (e.g., AllSides, Media Bias/Fact Check) to weight source quality in confidence calculations
-2. **Styled PDF export** — use `reportlab` or `weasyprint` to generate a branded PDF fact-check certificate users can share
+2. **Styled PDF export**: use `reportlab` or `weasyprint` to generate a branded PDF fact-check certificate users can share
-3. **Historical claims database** — add a SQLite cache that stores past fact-checks by claim hash, enabling instant results for previously checked claims and trend analysis
+3. **Historical claims database**: add a SQLite cache that stores past fact-checks by claim hash, enabling instant results for previously checked claims and trend analysis
-4. **Browser extension** — build a Chrome/Firefox extension that highlights claims on any web page and sends them to a deployed FactCheck AI API endpoint for inline verification
+4. **Browser extension**: build a Chrome/Firefox extension that highlights claims on any web page and sends them to a deployed FactCheck AI API endpoint for inline verification

 ---